BareCrypto/bare-core/doc/guide-startmany.md

     * Label: mn01
     * Amount: 1000 (optional)
     * Click *Request payment*
-5. Click the *Copy Address* button
+4. Click the *Copy Address* button

 Create a new wallet address for each MasterNode.

 Close your QT Wallet.

-### Send 10,000 Bare to New Addresses
+### Send 10,000 BARE to New Addresses

 Just like setting up a standard MN.
-Send exactly 10,000 Bare to each new address created above.
+Send exactly 10,000 BARE to each new address created above.

 ### Create New Masternode Private Keys